top of page

 WAYFINDING

 The course will NOT be marked, so it is important to know the route before you start.
 Downloadable route files are available on the ROUTES page.
-If you're planning to ride the long route each day, please also download the medium distance routes in case you miss the cut-off time or need to bail out due to a mechanical.
+(If you're planning to ride the 72-mile route, please also download the 46-mile route in case you need to switch routes.)
 Also, be advised that the majority of the roads in the Reliance area do not have street signs, especially the forest service roads.
 You will also find very little cell service on the forest roads.
 Come prepared!

 Volunteer.jpg